scylladb/scylla-cloud-getting-started/docs/nodejs.md

  d754f8d5-e037-4898-af75-44587b9cc424 | 2023-03-02 23:10:00.000000+0000 |        null |   null |                            null | Glimpse of US - Inutilismo
 ```

-It only "updated" the field `title` and `updated_at` (that is our Clustering Key) and since we didn't inputted the rest of the data, it will not be replicated as expected.
+It only updated the field `title` and `updated_at` (the Clustering Key) and since we didn't input the rest of the data, it will not be replicated as expected.

 ### 3.5 Deleting Data